10 Tricks That Will Make Your Motorcycle Faster

 You could also argue that a motorcycle with a better fuel economy and a bigger tank is technically a faster motorcycle, since it doesn’t have to stop and fuel up as regularly as others…but we’re not even going to venture down that road.
 Instead, we’re going to focus on 10 tried and tested methods that will make your motorcycle faster, in some capacity.
 Relatively cheap and cheerful are the keywords here, so if you’re expecting forced induction systems, race-prepped engines, and wind tunnel testing, prepare to be sorely disappointed.

-10 Tried And Tested Ways To Make Your Motorcycle Faster
+10 Tried And Tested Ways To Make A Motorcycle Faster

 #10.
 Swapping Your Exhaust